-The time-resolved analysis of a wide range of parameters (6,313 in total) in bile duct ligated mice has shown that many factors share the pattern of an increase throughout disease progression (Figure 10), however, most of them display a large variability, which maybe the major reason why translation of a set of such parameters into diagnostic approaches have not proven sufficient robustness for valid predictions in human patients with chronic liver diseases.
-Count of CTGF-positive cells and expression of Il28b are among the few exceptions and their diagnostic potential is promising.
-The most correlated factor to CTGF-positive cell numbers is TGF-β2 (Figure 6I).
-Both, CTGF and TGF-β2 encode excreted cytokines, and therefore represent good candidates as serum marker to monitor disease progression.

-For the regulatory program, the largest change of quality of the disease progress occurs between days 2 and 5, and is characterized by large expression changes of factors, such as Il2, Il28b or Il13.
-This information has strong clinical relevance, as it indicates a switching point, and human homologs of the respective interleukines are top candidates to be used as clinical markers.
+The time-resolved analysis of a wide range of parameters in bile duct ligated mice has shown that many factors share the pattern of an increase throughout disease progression (Figure 9).
+Particularly, pronounced changes were observed during the transition from perpetuation to progression phase 2 to 5 days after BDL, characterized by strong increase of parameters, such as Il17A, Il2, Il28b or Il13.
+This information has strong clinical relevance, as it indicates a switching point, and human homologs of the respective interleukins are top candidates to be used as clinical markers.

-Our data suggest fibronectin (Fn1, Figure 6G) as the most sensitive marker for the onset of the disease process.
-Oncostatin M and its receptor are both highly correlated with the area of deposited collagen/ECM, suggesting it as a sensitive diagnostic marker for ongoing fibrogenesis.

 Our experiments also found previously unknown molecular events which are probably elements of a transcriptional program.
-For instance, there are strong transcript peaks for SHP (Nr0b2) at 6h or transin-2 (Mmp10, Figure 6H) at 18h, which now need a focused analysis to delineate the chain of molecular interactions causing it and the functional consequences for disease onset and progression.
-This is a potential starting point in therapy.
+For instance, there are strong transcript peaks for SHP (Nr0b2) at 6h, which now need a focused analysis to delineate the chain of molecular interactions causing it and the functional consequences for disease onset and progression.

-To conclude, a detailed time-resolved transcriptional profiling of liver homogenates following BDL revealed a coordinated induction of detoxification processes immediately after surgery and an up-regulation of an inflammatory response along with activation of metabolically active genes, which can be explained by physiological recovery and adaptation of the mice to the bile acid exposure.

-Based on our results, we propose binary decision trees from selected serum parameters, such as in Figure 11C as a promising tool for bedside assessment of disease progression.
-Therefore, as next step, suitability of the parameters selected from the mouse model need to be confirmed for human patients as in [47][69].
+Based on time course correlation analysis we found a distinct number of time course patterns following BDL.
+Based on these results, we propose a decision tree from a subset of parameters, such as in Figure 10, as a promising tool for assessment of disease progression.
+Therefore, as next step, suitability of the parameters selected from the mouse model need to be confirmed for human patients as in [47]s.

-We additionally suggest to identify common transcription factors (TF)/TF-binding sites controlling the transcription of those genes with the most significantly correlated expression.
+Many of the measured parameters display a large variability, which maybe the major reason why translation of a set of such parameters into diagnostic approaches have not proven sufficient robustness for valid predictions in human patients with chronic liver diseases.
+The here suggested approach of pooling information from factors falling in the same time course classes could be a possible solution for more robust predictors.

+Taken together, the detailed time-resolved transcriptional profiling of liver homogenates following BDL revealed a coordinated response after surgery, resulting in an upregulation of an inflammatory response along with activation of metabolically active genes, which can be explained by physiological recovery and adaptation of the mice to the bile acid exposure.
 Availability of supporting data

 The data sets supporting the results of this article are included within the article and its additional files.